MonashBI/arcana-legacy/docs/source/index.rst

 Architecture for Repository-Centric ANAlysis (Arcana) is Python package for "repository-centric" analysis of study groups (e.g. NeuroImaging studies)

-Arcana interacts closely with an repository, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
+Arcana interacts closely with a repository, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
 Archives can either be XNAT repositories or (http://xnat.org) local directories organised by subject and visit,